sanjayrakshit/implement_ml_algo/README.md

 # Implementing Machine Learning algorithms

-This is my lazy atempt to implement basic verisons of Machine Learning algorithm.
+This is my lazy atempt to implement basic verisons of Machine Learning algorithm from scratch and without the use of any libraries.
+However, I may use some libraries to create data and make plots.

 ## Steps: